Use of a colon in English

 4. To introduce a quotation of someone.

-We often use a colon to emphasize information that’s introduced by a colon.
+We often use a colon to emphasize information that’s introduced by the colon.

 Examples: